-• Sends contact sheet and school calendar to parents.
+Sends contact sheet and school calendar to parents Sends contact sheet and school calendar to parents.
 Schedules and coordinates transition activities.
 Reviews student file Student Services Attends and actively participates in the Pre-Enrollment Planning Meeting Coordinator and/or Assists in scheduling transition activities.
 Clinician Determines parent contact schedule.
-Sets up a Team Meeting during the student's first week to discuss the student's transition.
-Receives and returns contracts to Local Education Chief Financial Officer Agencies.
-Chief Financial Officer Manages and contracts with the Department of and Business Office Staff Children and Families and the Department of Mental 51011 Health.
-Contacts and speaks to funding agencies as needed. • Speaks with LEA regarding the status of student's IEP.
+Cinician Sets up a Team Meeting during the student's first week to discuss the student's transition.
+Receives and returns contracts to Local Education Agencies.
+Chief Financial Officer Manages and contracts with the Department of and Business Office Children and Families and the Department of Mental Staff Health. • Contacts and speaks to funding agencies as needed. • Speaks with LEA regarding the status of student's IEP.
 Chief Education Coordinates IEP meeting with funding source(s).
 Officer, Director of Attends and actively participates in Pre-Enrollment Education, or Planning Meeting.
 Educational Case Assists in scheduling transition activities.
-Manager Shares relevant student information with educational staff.
+Manager Shares relevant student information with educational Manager staff.
 Informs current students of new student's enrollment.
 Reviews student file, attends and actively participates in the Pre-Enrollment Meeting.
 Educational Case Sets up the student file for classroom/residence.
-Brongros on activity schedule based on the student's Manager, Classroom Prepares an activity schedule based on the student's current IEP.
-Teacher, and Assists in transition planning.
-Residential Manager Shares relevant student information with educational/residential staff.
+Manager, Classroom Prepares an activity schedule based on the student's Teacher, and current IEP.
+Residential Manager Assists in transition planning.
+Shares relevant student information with Shares relevant student information with educational/residential staff.
 Informs current students of new student's enrollment.
 Reviews student file, attends and actively participates in the Pre-Enrollment Meeting.
-Specialists and Assists in transition planning Clinical Providers Schedules service delivery in coordination with educational and residential teams.
-Sets up student file for specific service area.
+Specialists and Assists in transition planning Clinical Providers Schedules service delivery in coordination with educational and residential teams. • Sets up student file for specific service area.
 Reviews student file, attends and actively participates in the Pre-Enrollment Meeting.
 Behavior Clinician Assists in transition planning.
 Schedules service delivery in coordination with educational and residential teams.